scheuerkev/KevinScheuer_6_120821/README.md

   </a>
 </p>

 > Piiquante RESTFul API provides usage of Hot Takes web app.
-To enhance hype on hot sauce through, Hot Takes
+To enhance hype through hots sauces, Hot Takes
 > want to be the web's best hot sauce reviews.
 This application allow users to post their owns sauces,
 > like and dislike other users' sauces.
 Hot Takes is split between front app and this backend app
-> (see below : [How to clone repos and run app ?](#how-to-clone-repos-and-run-app-?)).
+> (see below : [How to clone repos and run app ?](#how-to-clone-repos-and-run-app-)).
 This documentation tell how Piiquante API work.

 ### 🏠 [API Repository](https://github.com/scheuerkev/KevinScheuer_6_120821)
 ### API Reference